typst-community/rfcs/rfcs/0001-doctring-syntax.md

 ### Issue 1.1: docstrings with compile errors

-While a docstring has compile errors, it SHOULD be tolerated when rendering the docstring.
-Two main reasons can cause "sensible" undefined references:
+While a docstring has compile errors, they SHOULD be tolerated when rendering the docstring.
+The typicial errors SHOULD be ignored are undefined references.
+There are three main reasons can cause "sensible" undefined references:

-- processor-specific definitions: _Docstring processors_ can add unique definitions to the scope of a docstring.
+- undefined processor-specific definitions: _Docstring processors_ can add unique definitions to the scope of a docstring.
 For example, `example` function is defined by tidy, however, it can be not defined by the official docstring processor.
-- definitions in the package to render examples: A common case is that developer would like to create examples with the current definitions provided by the package.
+- undefined definitions from the user modules: A common case is that developer would like to create examples with the current definitions provided by the package.
 However, a definition may be invalid when the developer is editing the code.
 It is not good if docstrings are not rendered during editing.
 - backward compatibility issue: people may use an older version of some _docstring processor_ and definitions are not provided in the older version.

 The above example indicates that, only a subset of typst syntax is suggested to be used in docstrings, to allow rendering and parsing with compile errors.